cjyoung42/I2GDS_xylella/README.md

-# I2GDS_xylella
+# I2GDS Xylella Ortholog Analysis
 This repo is for the I2GDS class individual project.
-This project runs BUSCO and OrthoFinder on Xylella protein sequences and assembles a phylogenetic tree in R.
+This project runs BUSCO and OrthoFinder on _Xylella_ protein sequences and assembles a phylogenetic tree using the R package ggtree.
+The input data for this pipeline is annotated sequences produced by Prokka, such as the outputs from the Linux portion of the Group 2 project accessible at https://github.com/LiLabAtVT/I2GDS2025/tree/main/Group2.
+A relatively small dataset of 47 _Xylella_ proteomes was selected to run the following steps quickly.
+A known _Xylella_ species was selected to be an "unknown" to be identified using phylogenetic inference as a practice task.

+#### Linux workflow
+##### Step 1: Quality Control.
+Check the quality and completeness of Prokka proteome outputs (.faa files) using **BUSCO**
+##### Step 2: Orthology Inference.
+Identify orthologroups and generate a species tree using **OrthoFinder**
+#### R workflow
+##### Step 3: Generate Tree
+Generate a visually appealing phylogenetic tree figure with **ggtree** based on OrthoFinder's species tree.
+Scripts and image files are available in the files section of this repo.

+## Step 1.
+Quality Control in BUSCO
+**1.1**
+First, an environment must be created to install the package BUSCO and all its dependencies.
 ```
 module load Miniconda3
 conda create -n
 busco-env -c conda-forge -c bioconda busco
 source activate busco-env
 ```
+**1.2**
+The following slurm batch script checks the annotated Prokka .faa files against the bacterial BUSCO lineage for proteome completeness.
 ```
 #!/bin/bash
 #SBATCH --job-name=busco_proteins